tweag/nickel/rfcs/003-nix-nickel.md

 straightforward, or have a Nixpkgs snapshot pre-compiled to Nickel, or a mix of both.

-This solution requires to reimplement Nix builtins in Nickel (the nickel-nix compatibility layer) .
+This solution requires reimplementing Nix builtins in Nickel (the nickel-nix compatibility layer).
 This is an interesting milestone in itself, because even without a Nix-to-Nickel compiler, the compatibility layer would already make writing derivations in pure Nickel possible.